jeekkd/restricted-iptables/README.md

 sudo chmod 770 *.sh
 ```

 - Open the script in your text editor of choice.
-You need to edit the variables in the highlighted variables section near the top.
+You need to read each section and fill it out accordingly

 ```
 gedit configuration.sh
 ```

-- You will want to make sure you've saved, then launch the main script by doing the following.
-Do not worry,
+- You will want to make sure you've saved, then launch the main script by doing the following:
-the configuration done within configuration.sh will be imported from restricted_iptables.sh.

 ```
 sudo bash launch.sh